fabricius1/python-virtual-environments/README.md

     v. `share`

-I recommend that you explore this subfolder in the future a little more, especially checking where the virtual environment Python local version is installed and where the future modules, installed with pip when the virtual environment is activated, will be saved in the `.myenv` folder.
+I recommend that you explore these subfolders in the future, especially checking where the Python local version for the virtual environment is installed and where the future modules, to be installed with pip when the virtual environment is activated, will be saved inside the `.myenv` structure.

-A very important note to make is that both the `Scripts` folder (in Windows) and `bin` (in Linux) contain the binary files that will be used latter to activate and deactivate the virtual environment.
+A very important note to make is that both the `Scripts` folder (in Windows) and `bin` (in Linux) are very similar and contain the binary files that will be used later to activate and deactivate the virtual environment.

-# How to activate virtual enviroments with *venv*
+# How to activate/deactivate a virtual enviroment with *venv*

+1. To activate a virtual environment, choose the right command for your OS and terminal, as provided in the table below:

 Plataform  | Shell | Command to activate virtual environment
 --- | --- | ---